xpack-dev-tools/openocd-xpack/README-RELEASE.md

 ## Create a new GitHub pre-release

-- go to the [GitHub Releases](https://github.com/xpack-dev-tools/openocd-xpack/releases) page
+- go to the GitHub [releases](https://github.com/xpack-dev-tools/openocd-xpack/releases) page
 - click the **Draft a new release** button
 - name the tag like **v0.10.0-15** (mind the dash in the middle!)
 - select the `xpack` branch